aoideee/task-manager/README.md

 ```
 Open your browser and navigate to http://localhost:3000 to use the app.

+## Demo Video
+I have recorded a short demo video that shows the following functionalities:

+- Adding a task.

+- Marking a task as complete.

+- Updating/editing a task.

+- Deleting a task.

+- Stretch goal features (search, filtering, pagination).

+- A brief summary of lessons learned.

+Watch the demo here:<a href="https://youtu.be/6fxS6ETDlBc">Completed Task Manager App</a>

 ## Project Structure
 - /config/db.js: Database connection configuration using PostgreSQL and connection pooling.